Andrade-Diego/CS499/TensorFlowAPI/README.md

 Loose Instructions: https://www.geeksforgeeks.org/ml-training-image-classifier-using-tensorflow-object-detection-api/
 * These are loose instructions that my own instructions will be slightly based on.
 Please only refer to these if my instructions are unclear at any point

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. .

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software

 ```
 Pip version 19.0.0 or newer
+Python 3.x (3.7.4 in my case)
 A clone of my modification of the object detection API at: Tensorflow Object Detection API(v1.13.0)(https://github.com/apschuster/models/tree/r1.13.0)
 pip install tensorflow==1.15.0
 pip install protobuf